MattRCole/env-verify/README.md

 // }
 ```

-### Prerequisites
+## Prerequisites

-This package is written in TypeScript and is built/distributed for environments that support the majority of the es2016 specification.
+This package is written in TypeScript@4.1.5 and is built/distributed for environments that support the majority of the es2016 specification.

 This package also works best with projects that have centralized config files, IE: You map your `.env` variables to a `config` object in a file, and `import`/`require` that config object wherever you need `.env` values.